 For these types of works, you’ll typically need to submit detailed plans, trades’ insurance certificates, and sometimes an engineer’s report to the strata committee.

-What Typically Does Not Need Strata Approval
+What Apartment Renovations Usually Do Not Need Strata Approval?

-- Painting internal walls.
+- Painting internal walls

-- Changing light fittings or power points (so long as you don’t touch common wiring).
+- Changing light fittings or power points, so long as you don’t touch common wiring

-- Replacing kitchen cupboard doors, benchtops, or internal doors.
+- Replacing kitchen cupboard doors, benchtops, or internal doors

-- Updating appliances that connect to existing plumbing or power points.
+- Updating appliances that connect to existing plumbing or power points

 Always double-check your building’s specific by-laws, but in general, purely internal, and non-structural updates are considered the owner’s responsibility and can be done without a formal application.

 Once renovations are complete, you can leverage your improvements to command a higher rent.
 Tenants are willing to pay more for apartments that feel fresh, functional, and contemporary.
-Some proven ways to increase rent include:

 - Adding in-unit laundry facilities: If the apartment previously relied on a shared laundry, installing a compact washer/dryer can significantly increase appeal.